 But slowing the earth’s dangerous warming trend will require people to use all types of renewable energy, not just solar.
 In many places, renewables like wind or wave energy seem exotic to people, and yet they are just as much a part of the landscape as fossil fuels.
 Texas, for example, is long known for sprawling oil fields.
 But the Lone Star State already:

 While many states have created incentive programs to encourage the use of renewable energy, the U.S. government has actually hindered their adoption in recent years.
 In 2018, it adopted a 30 percent tariff on PV solar panels that cost the solar industry an estimated 62,000 jobs and nearly $19 million in new private sector investment in 2018.
 More importantly, the tariffs reduced use of solar panels has increased greenhouse gases equal to about 5.5 million cars.

 Even so, solar panel prices have actually dropped since the tariffs began, meaning that it’s cheaper to use solar than ever before.
 New electricity generating capacity in the U.S. is expected to come mostly from wind and solar in 2020, and renewables are projected to be the fastest-growing source of electricity in the U.S. over the next two years.

 The bottom line is that people want the ability to power their homes and get around without stoking disasters like the brush fires burning through Australia.
-Sunlight is an eternal, nonpolluting source of energy, and SunPower has almost 35 years of experience helping customers harness it to reduce their carbon footprint and help save money on their electric bill.
+Sunlight is an eternal, nonpolluting source of energy, and SunPower has almost 35 years of experience helping customers harness it to reduce their carbon footprint and help save money on their electric bills.
 Visit sunpower.com or call 1-800-SunPower to find out more.

 1 Based on datasheet review of websites of top 20 manufacturers per IHS, as of May 2019.